ipfs/community/code-of-conduct.md

 - We're here to help: abuse@ipfs.io
 - Abusive behavior is never tolerated.
 - Violations of this code may result in swift and permanent expulsion from the IPFS community.
+- "Too long, didn't read" is not a valid excuse for not knowing what is in this document.

 ## Table of Contents